Board of Management

 In 2004, Mr. Casal Kulzer received the TR 100 Young Innovator Award from MIT magazine "Technology Review" as "one of the world's top young innovators under 35" and in 2005 he was awarded the first prize of the Stuttgart Forum on the topic of transport and the environment.
 From 2006 to 2010, Mr. Casal Kulzer was already an invited assistant professor in the Department of Mechanical Engineering at the Universidade Aveiro in Portugal.
 He is fluent in German, English, Portuguese and Spanish.

-Prof. Casal Kulzer was appointed to the University of Stuttgart on January 1, 2022.
-He is also a deputy board member of FKFS.
+Prof. Casal Kulzer was appointed to the University of Stuttgart on January 1, 2022 and he is also a member of the board of management of FKFS.

 Hans-Christian Reuss was born in Düsseldorf, Germany, on February 6, 1959.
 He received the Dipl.-Ing. and the Ph.D. degrees in electrical engineering from the Technical University of Berlin, Germany, in 1984 and 1989, respectively.
 From 1984 to 1989 he was with the Institute of Electronics, Technical University of Berlin, as an assistant (teaching and R&D) to Prof. Naunin, where he was engaged in the development of completely digital control systems for high dynamic servodrives.